I Would Love to Have Enough Time and Money to Go to an Office Every Day

 Consider this Congressional Research Service chart:

 If the typical family is anything like mine, this all means it has little (or no) money available to pay for services of household convenience—drop-off laundry, cleaning, someone to mow the lawn.
 That stuff takes time, and if you’re in a family with two adults who work full time in an office, it has to be done … some other time.
 (I will never pay anyone except my children to mow our lawn.
 Just using that as an example.)
-My wife and I live two miles from the nearest commuter train station in New Jersey suburb that is frequently written about but not especially fancy; were we both to work full-time in New York City our commutes would take more than an hour door-to-door and cost about $6,000 a year in total.
-The cost of child care for our three kids (even though two of the three are already in in public school) would be more than $40,000.
+My wife and I live two miles from the nearest commuter train station in a New Jersey suburb that is frequently written about but not especially fancy; were we both to work full time in New York, our commutes would take more than an hour door-to-door and cost about $6,000 a year in total.
+The cost of child care for our three kids (even though 2 of the 3 are already in public school) would be more than $40,000.

 These problems all existed before the pandemic, to the extent that they had a name and a Wikipedia page: the middle-class squeeze.
 And while some of the data above is a few years old, COVID hasn’t changed the trend.
 Per the Economic Policy Institute, wages in 2021 “rose fastest for the top 1% of earners (up 9.4%) and top 0.1% (up 18.5%), while those in the bottom 90% saw their real earnings fall 0.2% between 2020 and 2021.”

-I agree with Rattner that some of the reservations workers have about going back the office full-time are cultural rather than financial—but, again, not in the way that he thinks.
+I agree with Rattner that some of the reservations workers have about going back to the office full time are cultural rather than financial—but again, not in the way that he thinks.
 To understand why, consider the two CEOs he quotes as having recently taken their own employees to task for not commuting enough.
-Salesforce’s Marc Benioff asked passive-aggressively in company Slack if performance was suffering because not enough employees are in the office helping their colleagues build “tribal knowledge,” while Mark Zuckerberg of Meta instructed staff in a memo to “find more opportunities to work with your colleagues in person”—elsewhere he referred to those colleagues as “teammates”—because it’s easier to “build trust” in those settings.
+Salesforce’s Marc Benioff asked, passive-aggressively, in company Slack if performance was suffering because not enough employees are in the office helping their colleagues build “tribal knowledge,” while Mark Zuckerberg of Meta instructed staff in a memo to “find more opportunities to work with your colleagues in person”—elsewhere, he referred to those colleagues as “teammates”—because it’s easier to “build trust” in those settings.